-The role of coordinator
+The role of the coordinator

 The role of the coordinator of the IQAC is crucial in ensuring the effective functioning of all the members.
 The coordinator of the IQAC may be a senior person with expertise in quality aspects.
 She/he may be a full-time functionary or, to start with, she/he may be a senior academic /administrator entrusted with the IQAC as an additional responsibility.
 Secretarial assistance may be facilitated by the administration.
-It is preferable that the coordinator may have sound knowledge about the computer, its various functions and usage for effective communication.
+It is preferable that the coordinator may have sound knowledge about the computer, its various functions, and its usage for effective communication.

 Operational Features of the IQAC

-Quality assurance is a by-product of ongoing efforts to define the objectives of an institution, to have a work plan to achieve them and to specify the checks and balances to evaluate the degree to which each of the tasks is fulfilled.
+Quality assurance is a by-product of ongoing efforts to define the objectives of an institution, have a work plan to achieve them, and specify the checks and balances to evaluate the degree to which each of the tasks is fulfilled.
 Hence devotion and commitment to improvement rather than mere institutional control is the basis for devising procedures and instruments for assuring quality.
 The right balance between the health and growth of an institution needs to be struck.
 The IQAC has to ensure that whatever is done in the institution for “education” is done efficiently and effectively with high standards.
 In order to do this, the IQAC will have to first establish procedures and modalities to collect data and information on various aspects of institutional functioning.

 The coordinator of the IQAC and the secretary will have a major role in implementing these functions.
 The IQAC may derive major support from the already existing units and mechanisms that contribute to the functions listed above.
-The operational features and functions discussed so far are broad-based to facilitate institutions towards academic excellence and institutions may adapt them to their specific needs.
+The operational features and functions discussed so far are broad-based to facilitate institutions toward academic excellence and institutions may adapt them to their specific needs.

 The institutions need to submit yearly the Annual Quality Assurance Report (AQAR) to NAAC.
-A functional Internal Quality Assurance Cell (IQAC) and timely submission of Annual Quality Assurance Reports (AQARs) are the Minimum Institutional Requirements (MIR) to volunteer for second, third or subsequent cycle’s accreditation.
+A functional Internal Quality Assurance Cell (IQAC) and timely submission of Annual Quality Assurance Reports (AQARs) are the Minimum Institutional Requirements (MIR) to volunteer for the second, third, or subsequent cycle’s accreditation.
 During the institutional visit the NAAC peer teams will interact with the IQACs to know the progress, functioning as well quality sustenance initiatives undertaken by them.